 Saving terpenes post-cure is tricky.
 All of the hard work cultivators put into their grow-op can be compromised once the flower is sold and leaves their hands.
-What was once premium cannabis can quickly and easily become sub-par at any point during its journey from the soil to the customer.
-If terpenes evaporate after harvest it adversely affects how much cannabis is worth as as well as its quality.
+What was once premium cannabis can quickly and easily become subpar at any point during its journey to the customer.
+And once terpenes evaporate after harvest, it adversely affects how much cannabis is worth as as well as its quality.

 Maintaining the fragrance, flavor and effects of top-shelf cannabis means saving terpenes—those organic chemicals found in cannabis that give flower its vibrant aroma and distinctive taste.
 Without protection, terpenes begin to evaporate immediately when cannabis is in bins, out for distribution and on the shelf.
 And when terpenes are gone, it’s permanent.